 How to Reduce Alert Fatigue

-At its best, your SIEM is a valuable contributor to your cyber readiness: your level of ability to face and defeat real threats.
-To conquer alert fatigue, you need to make SIEM alerts work for you.
-You need to constantly optimize your SIEM to make sure you are getting actionable, usable information from it.
-This includes collecting reliable metrics around the efficiency of your SIEM, identifying what can be optimized, tuning those rules and procedures, and repeating this process over time in order to detect and respond to threats efficiently.
+At its best, your SOAR is a valuable contributor to your cyber readiness: your level of ability to face and defeat real threats.
+To conquer alert fatigue, you need to make SIEM alerts and SOAR processes work for you.
+You need to constantly optimize both to make sure you are getting actionable, usable information from it.
+This includes collecting reliable metrics around the efficiency of your SIEM and SOAR, identifying what can be optimized, tuning those rules and procedures, and repeating this process over time in order to detect and respond to threats efficiently.

 Effective Testing with “Live Fire”

-You need to know how your SIEM responds under attack: what alerts it produces, and whether the rules are tuned well enough to detect those alerts as an incident.
-Many businesses do not know whether their SIEMs are doing this until they are actually attacked.
-But then, if their SIEM is not properly tuned to detect a particular attack, it is too late.
+You need to know how your SIEM and SOAR respond under attack: what alerts it produces, and whether the rules are tuned well enough to detect those alerts as an incident.
+Many businesses do not know whether their SIEM and SOAR platforms are doing this until they are actually attacked.
+But then, if their they are not properly tuned to detect a particular attack, it is too late.

 This underscores the importance of testing.
-You should test your SIEM regularly with live-fire attacks that resemble real-world threats.
-That way, you get a clearer idea of how well your SIEM actually detects attacks, implement necessary adjustments, and retest without having to wait until attackers strike.
+You should test your SIEM and SOAR regularly with live-fire attacks that resemble real-world threats.
+That way, you get a clearer idea of how well you actually detects attacks, implement necessary adjustments, and retest without having to wait until attackers strike.

 Regular and Effective Tuning